OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 raster dimensions, the size of the blocks and the data type.
 If the SourceProperties tag is not present, the source dataset will be opened at the same time as the VRT itself.

-Starting with GDAL 1.8.0, the content of the SourceBand subelement can refer to a mask band.
+The content of the SourceBand subelement can refer to a mask band.
 For example mask,1 means the mask band of the first band of the source.

 .. code-block:: xml